Equilevel algebras: Completeness of the list of equilevel subalgebras of codimension three in

-We need to prove that all such subalgebras are counted in Section \ref{cells}.
-We do it separately for subalgebras with the supports consisting of 1, 2, \dots, 6 points.
-Later we will see that all these subalgebras indeed appear in $\overline{CD}_3(S^1)$.
+We must prove that all equilevel subalgebras of codimension three are among the algebras counted in Section \ref{cells}.
+We will prove this separately for subalgebras whose supports consist of one, two, \dots, six points.
+Later we will see that all of subalgebras counted in Section \ref{cells} indeed appear in $\overline{CD}_3(S^1)$.